COLE: A Column-based Learned Storage for Blockchain Systems: Write with Asynchronous Merge

 \begin{example} \Cref{fig:async-new-example} shows an example of the asynchronous merge from level $L_i$ to $L_{i+1}$, where $T=3$.
-The uncommitted files are denoted with dashed boxes. \Cref{fig:async-new-example}(a) shows COLE's structure before $L_i$'s commit checkpoint, when $L_i$'s writing group $w_i$ becomes full.
+The uncommitted files are denoted by dashed boxes. \Cref{fig:async-new-example}(a) shows COLE's structure before $L_i$'s commit checkpoint, when $L_i$'s writing group $w_i$ becomes full.
 In case $m_i$'s merging thread (denoted by the purple arrow) is not yet finished, we wait for it to finish.
 Then, during $L_i$'s commit checkpoint, $w_{i+1}.R_1$'s root hash is added to \textsf{root\_hash\_list} and all runs in $m_i$ (i.e., $m_i.R_0, m_i.R_1, m_i.R_2$) are removed (\cref{fig:async-new-example}(b)).
 Next, $m_i$ and $w_i$'s roles are switched.
 Finally, a new thread will be started (denoted by the blue arrow) to merge all runs in $m_i$ to $L_{i+1}$'s writing group as the third run $w_{i+1}.R_2$ (\cref{fig:async-new-example}(c)). \end{example}

 \textbf{Soundness Analysis}.
 Next, we show our proposed asynchronous merge operation is sound.
-Specifically, the following two requirements are satisfied. \begin{itemize} \item The blockchain states' root digest $H_{state}$ is always synchronized among nodes in the blockchain network regardless of how long the underlying merge operation takes. \item The interval between the start checkpoint and the commit checkpoint for each level is proportional to the size of the runs to be merged. \end{itemize} This first requirement guarantees that the blockchain states are always determined by the current committed states in the blockchain and are irrespective of the random performance of the individual nodes in the network.
-On the other hand, the second requirement reduces the probability that nodes need to wait for the merge operation of longer runs.
-We now prove that our proposed algorithm indeed satisfies these requirements. \begin{proof}[Proof Sketch] It is trivial to show that our algorithm satisfies the first requirement because we only update \textsf{root\_hash\_list} (hence $H_{state}$) outside the asynchronous merge thread.
-In other words, the update of $H_{state}$ is fully synchronous and deterministic.
-As for the second requirement, it can be seen that the interval between the start checkpoint and the commit checkpoint in any level equals the time taken to fill up the writing group in the same level.
-Since the latter contains those runs to be merged in this level, the interval is obviously proportional to the size of the runs. \end{proof}
+Specifically, the following two requirements are satisfied. \begin{itemize} \item The blockchain states' root digest $H_{state}$ is always synchronized among nodes in the blockchain network regardless of how long the underlying merge operation takes. \item The interval between the start checkpoint and the commit checkpoint for each level is proportional to the size of the runs to be merged. \end{itemize} The first requirement ensures blockchain states are solely determined by the current committed states and are independent of individual node performance variations.
+The second requirement minimizes the likelihood of nodes waiting for merge operations of longer runs.
+We now prove that our algorithm complies with the requirements.